-User Notes: Most histic epipedons are surface horizons 20 cm (8 inches) or more thick of organic soil material (fig. 8).
+User Notes: The surface horizon of most histic epipedons has organic soil material 20 cm (8 inches) or more thick (fig. 9).
 Aquic conditions or artificial drainage is required.
-See Keys to Soil Taxonomy (Soil Survey Staff, 2014) for a complete definition.
+See "Keys to Soil Taxonomy" (Soil Survey Staff, 2022) for a complete definition.

 A3.-Black Histic.
 For use in all LRRs.
-A layer of peat, mucky peat, or muck 20 cm (8 inches) or more thick that starts at a depth of $\leq$ 15 cm (6 inches) from the soil surface; has hue of 10YR or yellower, value of
+A layer of peat, mucky peat, or muck 20 cm (8 inches) or more thick starting at a depth of 15 cm (6 inches) or less from the soil surface with a hue of 10YR or yellower, value of 3 or less, and chroma of 1 or less and underlain by mineral soil material with chroma of 2 or less.